MJClarke5/MUB-Data/README.md

 #Please note, this should not be shared.

 #The data from 11/29/2021 - 12/2024 is generated from the WebIntelligence applciation's reporting system, while from 12/2024 - 05/2025, this is reported using Workday's credit card transaction reporting.
+The Workday transactions have not been added yet since the columns and values are substantially different.

 #Transactions from 06/2022 - 08/2023 is from Maureen Claussen's purchasing cards, whereas from that point onward is under Matthew Clarke's purchasing cards.